Vegetronix-Inc/ha-vegehub/README.md

 If you click your device under `Integration entries`, you can use the pencil icon in the top bar to **change its name**, or click the individual sensors or switches to change their **names, icons, units of measurement**, etc.

+> [!NOTE]
+> The VegeHub can only receive commands from Home Assistant if it is **awake**.
+If you try to flip a switch in Home Assistant and it does not work, make sure the VegeHub is **awake** to receive the command.
+If you want your VegeHub to always be able to receive commands, it will have to be configured to run on a `power adapter` rather than `batteries`.
+This setting can be changed in the VegeHub's **web interface**.

+---

 > [!IMPORTANT]
-> When the VegeHub gets set up, it points its data updates at your Home Assistant's IP address.
-If your Home Assistant instance changes IP address, the VegeHub will no longer be able to send it data, and you will have to do the setup process over again.
+> When the VegeHub gets set up, it points its data updates at your Home Assistant's **IP address**.
+If your Home Assistant instance **changes IP address**, the VegeHub will **no longer be able to send it data**, and you will have to do the setup process over again.
-> To avoid this, you can set a static IP address for your Home Assistant
+> To avoid this, you should set a **static IP address** for your Home Assistant